Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Coolify Strengths

-- Very active development — New features weekly
+- Very active development — New features every week, bugs get fixed fast

 Coolify Weaknesses

-- Opinionated — Less flexibility than raw Docker for edge cases
+- Opinionated — Less flexibility than raw Docker if you need weird edge cases

 Who Should Use Coolify

 Coolify is the right choice for most people.
-If you want a beautiful, modern platform that just works, and you don’t mind the resource overhead, go with Coolify.
-It’s especially good if you:
+If you want a beautiful, modern platform that just works and you don’t mind the resource overhead, go with Coolify.
+Pick it if you:

 - Want to deploy from Git repositories